muwerk/mupplet-core/README.md

 world.
 Compose using messages and functional interfaces with light coupling that do not impose object hierarchies on the programs that use a mupplet.
 * If your mupplet exposes an API, make sure that the same functionality is accessible via pub/sub messages.
 * Mupplets compose with pub/sub messages.
 If a mupplet uses functionality of another Mupplet, they should use pub/sub messages.
-Example: a CO2 sensors requires the current temperature for calibration: the CO2 mupplet would subscribe to the messages a temperature mupplet would publish.
+Example: a CO2 sensor-mupplet requires the current temperature for calibration: the CO2 mupplet would subscribe to the messages a temperature mupplet would publish.
 A major advantage of this type of light coupling via messages is that the temperature mupplet could run on a different hardware: an MQTT server and munet